ccdmb/slurm_scripts/docs/sbatch_parallel.md

 You can think of this script as creating a mini-cluster, and GNU parallel will submit the tasks as others finish.
 So you specify how many tasks you would like to run concurrently using `--ntasks`, and how many cpus each task should have access to with `--cpus-per-task`.
 Then you can provide as many commands as you want to STDIN, and parallel will keep submitting jobs within this allocation (without you having to wait in the SLURM queue, and without limits on how many jobs you can run [job arrays are capped at 300]).

-Here's an example using a bash HEREDOC, allocating 4 cpus per task and running each line as a separate task (which will be managed by the SLURM queue).
+Here's an example using a bash HEREDOC, allocating 4 cpus per task and running each line as a separate task (which will be managed by GNU parallel).

 ```
 sbatch_parallel.sh --ntasks 2 --cpus-per-task 4 <<EOF